romanpauk/dingo/test/matrix/README.md

   `DINGO_CONSTRUCTOR` typedef constructors, callable registration factories, and explicit callable construction.

+Factory case entries own the registration factory expression for the behavior under test.
+The stored, exposed, and resolved type axes only select the C++ fixture type needed by that case.

 ### Registration Mode

 - `runtime`: registrations are added with `register_type<...>()`.